VerifiedPress/press-id-badge/src/safari/README.md

 # Releases
-- 1.0.2 preparing for AppStore submission
+- 1.0.2 submitted for App review on August 5, 2025
 - 1.0.1 not released
 - 1.0.0 not released